Abuelodelanada/charm-dev-utils/README.md

 # Charm development utils

-A repository to collect initiatives around making the life of a [charm](https://juju.is/docs/sdk) author easy.
+A repository to collect initiatives around making the life of a [charm](https://juju.is/docs/sdk) author easier.

 ## cloud-init